 \subsubsection{Simultaneous detection of multiple substructures}

 As graphs often contain multiple and diverse substructures, we further demonstrate how the ISF process adapts to such scenarios.
 Specifically, we evaluate whether a 4-layer Transformer can accurately detect both repeated and differently shaped substructures.
-To this end, we design the Multi-Num and Multi-Shape evaluation settings, with the pipeline illustrated in~\Cref{fig:multi_task}.
+To this end, we design the Single-Shape-Multi-Num and Multi-Shape-Single-Num evaluation settings, with the pipeline illustrated in~\Cref{fig:multi_task}.

 \paragraph{Single-Shape-Multi-Num} As shown in~\Cref{fig:multi_task} a), the Single-Shape-Multi-Num task involves training and testing on graph sets where each sample may contain multiple target substructures—up to five in total.
 This task evaluates whether Transformers can successfully extract all target substructures within a single graph.
 We define the task in~\Cref{def:multi-num-extraction}. \begin{definition}[Single-Shape-Multi-Num Extraction] The Single-Shape-Multi-Num extraction task requires a model to output all $k$-tuples of vertices $(v_{i_1}, \dots, v_{i_k})$ corresponding to occurrences of directed graph $G'=(V',E')$ ($|V'|=k$) in $G=(V,E)$ ($|V|=n$).
 Formally, the objective is to output all tuples satisfying $\gT(G,G')_{i_1,\dots,i_k}=1$, where $\gT(G,G')$ is Subgraph Isomorphism Indicator Tensor defined in \Cref{def:subgraph_iso_tensor_simple}.